15 Most Scary Mythical Creatures (Worldwide)

 Scary stories and mythical figures have been there around the world for centuries.
 It has a great influence on the culture and communities.
 These figures have terrified the children, innocent people as well as cute squirrels too.
 A few of them often appear on full moon nights to haunt and hunt people.
 There are a lot of figures which are included in the scary mythical creatures from all over the world.
 These tales of monsters, beasts, and demons have haunted us for centuries.

-Throughout history, the stories of the mystical and scariest figures have been popular and told in every culture.
+Throughout history, the stories of the mystical and scariest creatures have been popular and told in every culture.
 Some of these are so bone-chilling that you listen and shiver with the fear and details of appearance.
 These are bad and good.
-Many horrific monsters are after children too.
+Many horror creatures are after children too.
 They prey on children and eat their body parts.
 They also eat dirty and disgusting things.
 These are beasts who are evil in nature and will do anything for unlimited power and influence.

 Let’s get into the details and explore the world’s 15 most scary and creepiest mythical creatures.
 Read how these appear in looks and what are their motives.